Mindbody Inc.

+Since October 2021, the company has owned ClassPass.

 The Mindbody mobile app is integrated with Fitbit and Under Armour’s MyFitnessPal.

 History

 Mindbody was originally known as HardBody SoftWare.
 It began as a Sole Proprietorship in 1998 by Blake Beltram, and evolved into an LLC with Co-founder Rick Stollmeyer on February 13, 2001.
-Beltram exited and was effectively replaced as a major partner by Bob Murphy in 2003, who was then given the title Co-founder.
-The company later incorporated as MINDBODY, Inc. In 2005, Mindbody Online was launched.
+Beltram exited and was effectively replaced as a major partner by Bob Murphy in 2003, who was then named Co-founder.
+The company was later incorporated as MINDBODY, Inc. In 2005, Mindbody Online was launched.

 Financing

 The company received its first financing round of US$1 million in November 2005 from Tech Coast Angels and Pasadena Angels.

-In April 2009, it received $5.6 million in financing from Catalyst Investors.

 In August 2010, it raised $11 million from Bessemer Venture Partners and Catalyst Investors.

 It received another round of funding in November 2012 of US$35 million from Bessemer Venture Partners, Institutional Venture Partners, and Catalyst Investors.

 In February 2014, Mindbody received its final round of private funding in the amount of US$50 million from Bessemer Venture Partners, Institutional Venture Partners, Catalyst Investors, W Capital Partners and Montreux Equity Partners.

 In June 2015, the company became a public company via an initial public offering, raising $100 million.

-In February 2019, the company was acquired by Vista Equity Partners for US$1.9 billion.
+In February 2019, the company was acquired by Vista Equity Partners for US$1.9 billion and taken private.

-In 2019 Mindbody was acquired by Vista Equity Partners and promised to not leave the central coast of California both to the media and staff.
-Yet, after a two layoffs, the first being in March of 2020 and the second on November 1, 2022 the majority of the company is no longer located in the region of San Luis Obispo CA.

-Mindbody has had three CEOs since Vista’s acquisition; Rick Stollmeyer, Josh McCarter, and Fritz Lanman.
-Rick Stollmeyer was the co-founding/original CEO of Mindbody.
-Josh McCarter was the co-Founder and former CEO of Booker which was acquired by Mindbody and took over as CEO of Mindbody when Rick Stollmeyer stepped down from leadership.
 On October 13, 2021, Mindbody + Vista acquired a former competitor, ClassPass, whose CEO, Fritz Lanman, came onboard as President of Mindbody.
 Less than a year later, Josh McCarter resigned and Fritz Lanman became the new CEO on September 3, 2022.
-On November 1, 2022, just two months after becoming CEO, Fritz Lanman laid off 300-400 Mindbody as well as ClassPass staff.
+Lanman has stated that his goal is to prepare Mindbody + ClassPass for IPO through a series of improvements and upgrades to both platforms.
+"We are a story of two different businesses under one umbrella, both of which are growing, both of which are profitable, setting us up for an eventual IPO," CEO Fritz Lanman said.